nimisha1029/Basic-Calculator-Web-Application/README.md

 ## Features are as follows :

-_Addition
+- Addition
-_Subtraction
+- Subtraction
--Mutiplication
+- Mutiplication
--Division
+- Division
--Toggle button to switch to Dark Mode
+- Toggle button to switch to Dark Mode
--Input Validation
+- Input Validation
--Handling divison by Zero
+- Handling divison by Zero

 ## Tech Stack Used :
--HTML
+- HTML
--CSS
+- CSS
--Javascript
+- Javascript